QSSTechClub/css-training-2021/README.md

-# HTML Crash Course 2021
+# CSS Crash Course 2021

 ## Maintainers

-This math calculator is maintained by Ryan.
+This repository is maintained by Ryan.

 ## Status